DTStack/Taier/taier-ui/README.md

-# Taiga-ui
+# Taier-ui

-The frontEnd projects of Taiga.
+The frontEnd projects of Taier.

 ## Build

-Please go to the Taiga-ui directory:
+Please go to the Taier-ui directory:

 ```bash
 yarn build